107 mm gun M1910/30

 107 mm gun M1910/30 (107-мм пушка образца 1910/30 годов, "Cannon Model of 1910 / year of 1930") was a Soviet 106.7 mm field gun.

 The gun was based on an artillery piece originally developed by the French arms manufacturer Schneider prior to World War I and used by the Russian Empire as the 107 mm gun M1910.
 The modernized variant, adopted in 1931, differed from the original design mainly by having a larger chamber and longer barrel, resulting in longer range.
 The M1910/30 remained in production until the mid-1930s and was employed by the Red Army in World War II, mainly in corps artillery and Reserve of the Main Command units.

 A number of captured guns were used by the Wehrmacht.

 Development and production

 From the late 1920s the RKKA sought to upgrade its First World War era artillery pieces.
 One of the modernized weapons was the 107 mm gun M1910, originally designed by the French arms manufacturer Schneider.
 Modernization projects were submitted by Orudiyno-Arsenalny Trest (OAT) and by the design bureau of the Scientific and Technical Committee of the Main Directorate of Artillery (KB NTK GAU).
-After trials it was decided to adopt the weapon designed by KB NTK GAU, but to fit it with an equilibrating mechanism as used in the OAT project.
+After trials it was decided to adopt the weapon designed by KB NTK GAU, but to fit it with an equilibrating counterweight as used in the OAT project.
 The modernized weapon was adopted in 1931 as the 107 mm gun M1910/30.